Andi2405/fanshim-python/examples/README.md

 sudo ./install-service.sh --on-threshold 65 --off-threshold 55 --delay 2
 ```

-To enable CPU-frequency based control:
+To enable CPU-frequency based control (this does not work on Ubuntu and is not fixed in this fork):

 ```
 sudo ./install-service.sh --on-threshold 65 --off-threshold 55 --delay 2 --preempt